earthly/website/blog/_posts/2021-07-23-command-line-tools.md

  - gitupdate
  - zoxide
 ---
 Tools are powerful.
-A good tool makes work easier and faster, and a great tool unlocks new abilities: Previously impossible things -- or at least so things so complicated that it wasn't worth the effort -- become possible and sometimes easy.
+A good tool makes work easier and faster, and a great tool unlocks new abilities: Previously impossible things -- or at least things so complicated that they weren't worth the effort -- become possible and sometimes easy.

 Lately I have been adding some tools to my MacOS command-line toolbox.
 Many experienced command-line users stick strictly to the POSIX standard [command-line tools](https://en.wikipedia.org/wiki/List_of_Unix_commands) like `grep`,`awk` and `cat` but there are many powerful tools beyond those.
 Here are a few I'm finding valuable.